justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 Heap objects are not relocated, making it easier for the runtime to support native threads.
 In addition major GC uses a collector thread that executes asynchronously so application threads can continue to run concurrently even during collections.

 More details are available in a separate [Garbage Collector](Garbage-Collector.md) document.
+For a casual reader the most interesting part may be the [Collection Cycle](Garbage-Collector.md#collection-cycle) section, which explains what happens on the collector thread and application (mutator) threads during a major GC.

 ### Developing the New Collector